River Derwent and Derwenthaugh

 Whickham Coal and Wagonways

-In a later century Queen Elizabeth I obtained the coal mines in the Whickham area from the Bishop of Durham in a ‘Grand Lease’ which lasted for ninety nine years.
-The Queen passed the mining rights to the Earl of Leicester from whom it ultimately passed into the hands of a group of wealthy Newcastle merchants known as the Hostmen.
+In 1582 Queen Elizabeth I ‘extorted’ the coal mines in the Whickham area from the Bishop of Durham in a ‘Grand Lease’ which lasted for ninety nine years.
+The Queen passed the mining rights to the Earl of Leicester and it then passed into the hands of a group of wealthy Newcastle merchants known as the Hostmen.
 Initially, in 1583 the lease was under the possession of Newcastle aldermen called Henry Anderson and William Selby.
 They sold it to the corporation of Newcastle under the control of 13 wealthy burgesses who held the lease until it expired in 1681.

-Later in the eighteenth and nineteenth centuries most of the coal mines in the Tyneside area were owned by a group of wealthy landowners called the Grand Allies which included the Bowes family who lived near Whickham.
-Originally from Teesdale, the family came to be associated with the area after Sir William Bowes of Streatlam married Elizabeth Blakiston of Gibside in the Derwent Valley near Whickham.
+Later in the eighteenth and part of nineteenth century most of the coal mines in the Tyneside area were owned by this wealthy group of allies who included the Bowes family who lived near Whickham.
+Originally from Teesdale, this family came to be associated with the area after Sir William Bowes of Streatlam married Elizabeth Blakiston of Gibside.
+The Gibside estate is in the Derwent Valley near Whickham.

 Many of the mines in the Whickham area owned by the Bowes family were linked together by what is now the world’s oldest existing railway at Tanfield.
 The Tanfield wagonway crossed what is now the world’s oldest railway bridge at Causey Arch near Beamish.
 The wagonway was linked to the coal staithes at Dunston on the River Tyne.